Top 10 NFL Cornerbacks: 2022

 Darius Slay put together one of his best seasons last year, his second with the Eagles.
 The 31-year old recorded an 81.3 PFF grade in 2021, the highest in his career.
 According to PFF, “his 86.2 coverage grade as an outside cornerback led the NFL, and he ranked 11th in both yards allowed per outside-coverage snap (0.79) and percentage of outside targets to result in a first down or touchdown (29.4%).”
 Slay made his fourth Pro Bowl in his nine-year career after finishing with 52 tackles, three INTs, two fumble recoveries, and a 58.8 completion percentage allowed.

-The Eagles signed former Giants CB James Bradberry this offseason, so Slay should get some help on the back end of the defense.
+The Eagles signed former Giants CB James Bradberry this offseason, which has helped improve their Super Bowl odds on a number of US sports betting sites, so Slay should get some help on the back end of the defense.
 You could look at that and say, if Bradberry locks up his assignments, quarterbacks may look to throw at Slay more, potentially leading to a decline in production if he’s not up for the challenge.
 But in general, having two solid corners makes the defense better as a whole, including CB1s like Slay.

 9. Marlon Humphrey (BAL)